Leonardo-Boss/suckless-site/suckless.org/misc/cool_daemons.md

-This page is dedicated to Daemons that are related to the UNIX philosophy (but don't really belong into the cool programs section which is about programs which work well with dwm/wmii).
+This page is dedicated to Daemons that are related to the UNIX philosophy (but don't really belong into the cool programs section which is about programs which work well with dwm).

 Web Servers
 -----------